Inspired by the Winter Olympics, Kitcamp’s ‘Active Schools’ Toolkit #iamplayingwintersports brings the world of winter sports to your school.

 There is the wonderful story of the Jamaican bobsleigh team at the 1988 Calgary Olympic Games.
 As athletes from the tropics competing in a cold-weather sport they were the underdogs.
 They lacked experience and equipment but they had spirit!
 Other countries helped out with coaching and lent spare sleighs, a show of camaraderie and true sportsmanship.

 Likewise, the unforgettable everyday hero Eddie “The Eagle” Edwards who ski-jumped his way into the crowd’s hearts in Calgary.
 Having failed to meet the standard as a downhill skier, Edwards became the best, and only, ski-jumper in the UK.
 Despite coming last by a long margin, his enthusiasm, positivity and resilience shone through, declaring that competing in the Olympics was always enough for him.

 Sidestepping the obstacles

 Equally, stories of individual athletes are inspiring.
-Aanchal Thakur, a young Indian woman has just won the country’s first ever international ski medal.
-Her bronze in the slalom is the result of a long struggle training with limited facilities in a country where winter sports receive no funding and little recognition.
+Aanchal Thakur, a young Indian woman won the country’s first ever international ski medal.
+Her bronze in the slalom was the result of a long struggle training with limited facilities in a country where winter sports receive no funding and little recognition.
 Her inspirational achievement has been recognised by India’s Prime Minister as a source of national pride.

-Closer to home, Millie Knight, the World Champion alpine skier from Kent, inspires with her bravery.
-Despite being virtually blind, she will compete for the ParaOlympic GB Team in downhill slalom events, travelling at speeds of over 70mph.
+Closer to home, Millie Knight, the World Champion alpine skier from Kent, inspired with her bravery.
+Despite being virtually blind, she competed for the ParaOlympic GB Team in downhill slalom events, travelling at speeds of over 70mph.
 Her ski guide communicates with her via Bluetooth microphone and earpiece; an ultimate example of teamwork and trust, as seen on Ski Sunday.